cdevr/WapSNMP/README.md

 WapSnmp : SNMP client for golang
 --------------------------------

 This is an open-source SNMP client library for Go.
 This allows you to query SNMP servers for any variable, given it's OID (no MIB resolution).
+It is released under the Apache 2.0 licence.

 This library has been written to be in Go style and that means it should be very resistent to all conditions.
 It's entirely non-blocking/asynchronous and very, very fast.
 It's also surprisingly small and easy to understand.